Skip to main content

 Being able to drive may be an advantage in roles where you need to visit sites.

-Having a Construction Skills Certification scheme (CSCS) card, though not essential, is useful if you are working for geotechnical companies that specialise in work for construction projects.
+You may need a Construction Skills Certification scheme (CSCS) card, if you're working for a geotechnical company that specialises in supporting construction projects.

 What you’ll do